Customer Loyalty Programs Pros and Cons

-If you're looking for a detailed rundown of all that's best and worse in loyalty programs, this post is for you.
+With this post, you will delve into the advantages and disadvantages of launching a loyalty program.
+If you're looking for a detailed rundown of all that's best and worse in reward programs, this post is for you.

 List of contents:

 - Increasing Customer Retention

 - Increasing Customer Lifetime Value

 - Attracting new customers

 - Reducing the number of unprofitable customers

 Cons of Loyalty Programs:

 - Distinguishing between loyal customers and frequent shoppers

 - What if you decide to end the loyalty program?